bkamins/bkamins.github.io/_posts/2023-08-18-selectcolumn.md

-As you can see, if you pass a function returning a `Bool` (such a function is often called a predicate) to `Cols` selector you get columns whose names math the condition defined by this function.
+As you can see, if you pass a function returning a `Bool` (such a function is often called a predicate) to `Cols` selector you get columns whose names match the condition defined by this function.

 Today I want to focus on cases when you specify the condition